 Total Shoulder Replacement

-The shoulder is a “ball-and-socket” joint made up of the upper arm bone, shoulder blade, and collarbone.
-This joint is one of the most flexible joints in the body and allows for a full range of motion, but also makes the shoulder a common source of injury and instability.
+The shoulder is a “ball-and-socket” joint that consists of the upper arm bone, shoulder blade, and collarbone.
+This joint is one of the most flexible joints in the body and allows for a full range of motion.
+Unfortunately, because of continous use and intensive routines the shoulder is a common area for injury and instability.